juicedata/juicefs-csi-driver/docs/en/examples/rwx-and-rox.md

 ## ReadWriteMany

-You can use [static provision](static-provisioning.md) or [dynamic provision](dynamic-provisioning.md) .
-We take static provision as example:
+You can use [static provision](../guide/pv.md#static-provisioning) or [dynamic provision](../guide/pv.md#dynamic-provisioning).
+We take static provision as example.

-The process of creating a secret is the same as the [static provision](static-provisioning.md) document.
+The process of creating a secret is the same as the [static provision](../guide/pv.md#static-provisioning) document.

 Set `ReadWriteMany` in both PersistentVolume and PersistentVolumeClaim: